bkgrnd/cropmate/README.md

 - macro check responses
 - pests stuff
 - code written by someone with an actual functioning braincell

+ALSO, some of the stuff here is blatantly vibecoded and WILL be rewritten once i get the macro to a functional state.

 # REQUIRES [Minescript](https://minescript.net/)